 Each issue, including parodies, must contain the masthead.
 Although, the titles of the positions outlined in the masthead may be changed, the title of editor(s), the name(s) of the editor(s), the process to file a formal complaint outlined in paragraph 20, and the notice in paragraph 21 must be clearly stated.

-The masthead shall include the following statement: Informal comments or complaints should be sent to the editors at Editors@goldenwords.net.
+The masthead shall include the following statement: Informal comments or complaints should be sent to the editors at eds@goldenwords.net.
 Any formal complaints or issues will be forwarded to the Chair of the Engineering Society Advisory Board.
 Please contact <name of Chair of the Advisory Board> at board@engsoc.queensu.ca to lodge a formal complaint or comment.
 The opinions published in the paper are not necessarily those of the Engineering Society of Queen’s University or of any other university body.

 Each issue of Golden Words must contain a current phone number and e-mail address that potential clients can contact for advertising.